Skip to main content

 7. As readers become more familiar with actual examples of each way, it is possible to gain a feeling for the similar skeletal structure underlying each.
 Thereby a reader may come to a slightly different formulation that is more useful and does more justice than the one I offer.
 Should that happen, I will have achieved more of my goal than had the reader simply accepted and appropriated my formulations without question.

-This page titled 3.9: Notes is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Dale Cannon (Independent) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 3.9: Notes is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Dale Cannon (Independent) via source content that was edited to the style and standards of the LibreTexts platform.